How to Migrate (Copy) an EC2 Instance Between Amazon AWS Regions

 The real need for this ability to migrate snapshots is to protect your cloud from downtime as a result of AWS outages.
 Replicating snapshots across availability zones (AZs) and regions will enable you to deploy your online services across AZs and regions.
 Doing so will protect your cloud from damage and ensure availability during an outage.
 Datapipe Cloud Reports service scans your AWS footprint and detects how prepared you are for an outage as well as provide detailed information on what needs to be done to ensure your cloud’s protection.

 This guide demonstrates how to copy a snapshot of a Linux based instance to another region as well as attach a volume to a new instance to complete the instance data migration across regions.

 1. Go to the AWS Console and select the EC2 Service.
 Go to the EC2 running instance dashboard and select the running Linux instance.
 It displays the instance meta data.
 Note the volume details of the instance.
 The instance is currently running in the US-West-2 (Oregon) region.

-2. Login to the Linux instance, as explained in Connecting to AWS linux instance from a Windows machine.
+2. Login to the Linux instance.
 List the data of the instance.

-3. Go to Snapshot in the EC2 console and select “Create Snapshot”, as explained in How to create or delete an EBS volume snapshot.
+3. Go to Snapshot in the EC2 console and select “Create Snapshot”.
 Provide the snapshot name, description and select the volume of the instance identified in step #1.
 Click on the “Create” button.